 Do you love being outside in the warmer months but wish for a bug-free backyard?
-These five plants are natural insect repellents that send insects the clear message to buzz off.
+These five plants are natural insect repellents that send insects a clear message to buzz off.

 With summer fast approaching, your backyard is finally shrugging off the last dregs of winter.
 The pond is trickling, flowers are bursting with color, and your outdoor living space has never looked more inviting—especially to bugs.

 After spending multiple weekends designing your backyard, shopping for new patio furniture, and installing outdoor flooring, the last thing you want is to be chased out of your own space by insects.
-Fortunately, there is a simple solution that doesn’t involve chemical bug spray.
+Fortunately, a simple solution doesn’t involve chemical bug spray.

 Certain plants can serve as an amazingly effective natural mosquito repellent and deter bugs from ruining the vibe of your outdoor oasis.
 With the following plants in your backyard, you can keep bugs at bay and get back to throwing a festive outdoor deck party.